kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     may have crashed in this repository earlier: remove the file manually to continue.

 So how to prevent this?
 Create another supervising script?
 I don't know.
 It happened to me this morning and I thought I would have to get back to work done hours ago which unfortunately hasn't been checked out due to this error.
-Luckily, this turned out to be false, so I could just carry on.
-But otherwise this situation wouldn't have been so nice.
+Luckily, this turned out to be false, so I could just carry on by deleting this file `.git/index.lock`.
+But otherwise this situation wouldn't have been so nice with 12 files modified.
 It's no fun to re-create things you have done before.

 Of course, this automatic procedure is possible only because I work alone.
 I have no experience with teamwork since the 90s, when revision control didn't exist yet.
 This condition may change, though, and if so I hope to profit from the experience of my collaborators.